Caramelized Onion Pizza

 - Gruyere Cheese – The first time I had Gruyere cheese I was blown away by the rich, deep flavor of this Swiss-style cheese.
 It’s slightly crumbly and has a nutty, tangy flavor.
 It costs a bit more than mozzarella (which is more common on pizza), but seriously delivers on flavor.

 - Fresh Rosemary - The savory flavor of fresh rosemary fits really well here.
 Be sure to remove the leaves from the stem and discard the stem (it’s too tough to chop along with the leaves).
 If you don’t want to buy rosemary just for this pizza, you can definitely skip it and still have a great dish.

 How to Caramelize Onions

 - Slice the onions into slices that are about 1/3” thick.
 (No need to be super precise here, but if the slices are too thin they won't develop all the flavor that comes with the low, slow cooking process.
 If they are too thick, they’ll take forever to cook.
 Try to strike a balance.)

 - Add the onions to the skillet and cook, stirring constantly, until the onions start to soften, about 5 minutes.

 - Reduce the heat to low.

-- Season onions with salt and some sugar (about ½ tsp of each per pound of onions).
+- Season onions with salt and some sugar (about ½ teaspoon of each per pound of onions).
 (Note: Sugar is optional here, but can help to draw out the natural sugars in the onions and speed the caramelization process along.)

 - Continue to cook the onions, stirring occasionally, until they are very tender and deep golden brown, 25 to 40 minutes more.
 (Important: If the pan starts to look dry or the onions start to burn, add a splash of water.
 You may need to do this several times throughout the cooking process.)